 It's never too late to show concern.
 Learn more about supporting anyone who is affected.
 For those who need help now, the National Sexual Assault Hotline can provide confidential help, 24/7: 1-800-656-HOPE.At Dugway, Rick Cave is the Sexual Assault Response Coordinator or SARC.
 He can be reached at (435) 831- 2739.2.
 Look to protect

 Children often will not talk about abuse or neglect.
 Be a voice for the voiceless.
 Greg Mason Director, Army Community Service is a trained professional that can help through the Army Community Service for reporting.
 He can be reached at (435) 831-2834 or (435)-849-1238.

 3. Make Your Voice Heard.

-"As we reaffirm our commitment to shift the attitudes that allow sexual assault to go unanswered and unpunished, and redouble our efforts to prevent this human rights violation from happening in the first place, we are taking a stand to say: Not in our Army, Not in my squad," Boozier said.
+Think about contacting your Congressional leaders.
+Encourage their support in legislation to improve the criminal justice system, support survivors and bring sexual predators to justice.4.
+Volunteer.
+Looking to donate your time?
+Consider Army Community Service who has specialists waiting to help.
+Outside of Dugway, consider volunteering at abused women's shelters or local rape crisis centers.5.
+Get Social.
+Social media is a great way to share information and advocate all month long.
+Watch for stories about these issues, including this one."As we reaffirm our commitment to shift the attitudes that allow sexual assault to go unanswered and unpunished, and redouble our efforts to prevent this human rights violation from happening in the first place, we are taking a stand to say: Not in our Army, Not in my squad," Boozier said.

 Everyone has the power to help make the change.
 It can start with one person.
 Make the commitment to help prevent sexual assault.
 Speak up, be the change.